 A Word About Pink Salmon

-Pink Salmon, or "Humpies," are a Pacific Salmon breed known for their large schools and affinity for pink colored lures (at least that's how the rumors go).
+Pink Salmon, or "Humpies," are a Pacific salmon breed known for their large schools and affinity for pink-colored lures (at least that's how the rumors go).
 Any pink salmon fishing enthusiast will likely swear by all pink everything, especially Bubble Gum Pink Buzz Bombs.
 Having worked at a fishing supply store, I can honestly say these lures accounted for at least half of all Buzz Bomb sales.
-They were the must-have of pink salmon fisherman everywhere.
+They were the must-have of pink salmon fishermen everywhere.
 On the other hand, any salmon fishing guide will likely swear that the hungry little buggers will hit whatever you throw in the water, as they often take Silver and Chinook rigs of any color as well.